RichardBoy05/Smart-Parking-City/README-ENG.md

 -----------------------------------------------------------------------------------------------------------
 -----------------------------------------------------------------------------------------------------------

-# Conclusions on the Experience :thought_balloon:
+# Conclusions on the experience :thought_balloon:

 The project originated from the PCTO experience "*Programma in rete*" 2023, organized by the *Cisco Networking Academy*, during which I had the opportunity to get acquainted with the world of the *Internet of Things*.
 The course allowed me to acquire many skills which, combined with my previous programming knowledge, enabled me to attempt this activity.